Riverview Hospital (Coquitlam): Decline and closure

 Regional clinics began drawing patients from Riverview, and both advances in treatment and eventual cutbacks in funding resulted in fewer people receiving mental health care province-wide.

-In 1983, West Lawn closed, and farming operations at Colony Farm were discontinued.
+In 1984, West Lawn closed, and farming operations at Colony Farm were discontinued.
 In 1984, the provincial government sold 57 ha of Riverview lands to Molnar Developments.
 Shortly afterward, this land was subdivided and became Riverview Heights, with about 250 single-family homes.
 In 1985, an acute geriatric unit was opened at Riverview Hospital.

 In 1988, management of the hospital was officially transferred from the directors to a board of provincially appointed trustees.
 The shift was an anticipated one, as the Report of the Mental Health Planning Survey of 1979 states: "What began as the sensible idea of using non-medical, trained administrators for administrative tasks, has subtly become the use of untrained non-medical administrators, and a simultaneous denial of the psychiatrist's role in clinical leadership."
 The shift had been happening from the early 1960s and has been argued to be one of the reasons for the 1969 committee's decision to downsize Riverview and decrease funding.
 The board, as far less experienced in psychiatry than the original managers, who held doctorates and who were trained psychiatrists, were again replaced in 1992 by another board without trustees that was said to give a broader representation of concerns, including those of consumers patients, businesses, and union and community agencies.

 By 1990, the decision had officially been made to reduce Riverview to a 358-bed facility, with the presumed intention of opening regional-care facilities throughout the province as stated in the Mental Health Initiative.

 In 1992, the report Listening: A Review of Riverview Hospital was published as an attempt to resolve the complaints of patients and their family members that had gone ignored for years.
 The document "emphasizes that a full assessment of patients' decision-making abilities and personal support network is necessary, and that a patient be notified and given an opportunity to object before an incapability certificate is completed."
 The new rights of patients were implemented less than a decade before the hospital was entirely shut down.
-Also in 1992, the Crease Clinic closed.

-Also in 1992, the Riverview Horticultural Centre Society was formed to preserve the remnants of the botanical garden and to advocate for John Davidson's vision of psychological therapy through horticulture.
+In 1992, the Crease Clinic closed.
+That year, the Riverview Horticultural Centre Society was formed to preserve the remnants of the botanical garden and to advocate for John Davidson's vision of psychological therapy through horticulture.

+By 1994, the patient population had dwindled to 850.
+In 1998, a revised mental health plan included the plan to close Riverview.

+In 2000, the institution faced criticism for the continued use of electroshock therapy at the hospital.